awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/hierarchy.md

 - If encrypting key type is `"aws-kms-hierarchy"` and decrypting key type is anything other than `"aws-kms-hierarchy"`, the result should be `"negative-decrypt"`.
+- If the logical key store is "Other", the result should be `"negative-decrypt"`.
-- If encrypting and decrypting key type are both `"aws-kms-hierarchy"` and the `"key"` is different on encrypt and decrypt, the result should be `"negative-decrypt"`.
+- If `"key"` is different on encrypt and decrypt, the result should be `"negative-decrypt"`.
+- If `"key"` is `"branch-key-no-permissions"` on encrypt, the result should be `"negative-encrypt"`.
+- If `"key"` is `"branch-key-no-permissions"` on decrypt, the result should be `"negative-decrypt"`.
+- If `"key"` is `"branch-key-not-in-table"` on encrypt, the result should be `"negative-encrypt"`.
+- If `"key"` is `"branch-key-not-in-table"` on decrypt, the result should be `"negative-decrypt"`.
+- If `"key"` is `"branch-key-no-version"` on encrypt, the result should be `"negative-encrypt"`.
+- If `"key"` is `"branch-key-no-version"` on decrypt, the result should be `"negative-decrypt"`.
+- If `"key"` is `"invalid-branch-key"` on encrypt, the result should be `"negative-encrypt"`.
+- If `"key"` is `"invalid-branch-key"` on decrypt, the result should be `"negative-decrypt"`.
 - In all other cases, the result should be `"positive"`.